edHelper.com

 By Vickie Chao

 1 Looking back in history, there were only two times that a foreign ethnic tribe ruled the whole of China.
-The first was the Mongol whose leader Kublai Khan established the Yuan dynasty in 1271 A.D.
-Kublai Khan and his successors' oppressive, authoritarian governing style didn't sit well with the Chinese, triggering numerous civil unrests.
+The first was the Mongols, whose leader Kublai Khan established the Yuan dynasty in 1271 A.D.
+Kublai Khan and his successors' oppressive, authoritarian governing style didn't sit well with the Chinese, triggering numerous bouts of civil unrest.
 In 1368 A.D., Zhu Yuanzhang (a Chinese) orchestrated a revolution and toppled the Mongols.
-His Ming dynasty fell into turmoil in 1644 A.D., giving the Manchu, a nomadic tribe living in the present-day northeast of China, an opportunity to step up their effort of conquest.
+His Ming dynasty fell into turmoil in 1644 A.D., giving the Manchu, a nomadic tribe living in the northeast of present-day China, an opportunity to step up their effort of conquest.
 The Manchu (plural: Manchus or Manchu) succeeded and became the second foreign ethnic tribe to rule the whole of China.
 Its Qing dynasty (1644 A.D. - 1911 A.D.) also happens to be China's last dynasty.

 2 As foreign rulers, the Manchus appreciated and embraced the Chinese culture.
 Their willingness to assimilate was a sharp contrast from the Mongols' flat-out refusal to integrate.
 But despite their numerous efforts in consolidation, the Manchus remained skeptical toward the Chinese.
 As a show of asserting authority, they forced all Chinese men to adopt the Manchus' traditional hairstyle.
 They mandated them to shave the front of their heads and braid the hair in the back into long queues.
 Any man who dared to resist was considered disloyal and would have his head cut off!